-On the date scheduled by the School, the exam covering the entire course must be taken, which will account for 100% of the grade.
-The grade obtained will be recorded in the official examination report along with the corresponding grade.
+On the date scheduled by the school, the exam of all the content of the course will have to be taken and will account for 100% of the grade.
+The grade obtained will be transferred to the official records of the call with the corresponding grade.